jweyrich/babysniff/README.md

 # babysniff

-A simple sniffer written from scratch without any libraries.
+A simple network sniffer for Linux and macOS written from scratch without any libraries.

 It's a toy tool that I created to learn more about network protocols.
-It's still very rudimentary when compared to tcpdump or wireshark.
+It's rudimentary when compared to tcpdump or wireshark.

 ## Supported protocols